andy-maier/ownmoviedb/README.rst

 * Added support for Travis CI.
 * Switched from using MySQL-python to using mysqlclient package, which is a fork with Python 3 support and many fixes.
+* Removed the use of pbr.
+The package version is now defined in ownmoviedb/version.py.

 V1.4.3 2016-11-13
 ~~~~~~~~~~~~~~~~~